Kentucky Insurance Bad Faith Lawyer

 If you believe that you have been the victim of bad faith tactics by an insurance company in Kentucky, do not wait to get help from a qualified lawyer.
 The attorneys at Morgan, Collins, Yeast & Salyer, are ready to review your situations and discuss your options for seeking compensation.

 It takes Kentucky Courage to stand up to insurance companies that unfairly drag their feet or deny or underpay valid claims.
 We have the courage to take on the big insurance companies and fight for the rights of regular people.

 Morgan, Collins, Yeast & Salyer, has multiple offices in Kentucky, including locations in Lexington, Manchester, Paintsville, Somerset, Paducah, Hazard, London, and Princeton.
 When you call us or contact us online to set up a free consultation, we will be ready to review your case and discuss your legal options.

 Bad faith insurance claims happen when an insurance company breaches the covenant of good faith and fair dealing when handling a claim.

 The Kentucky Consumer Protection Act makes illegal all unfair, false, misleading, or deceptive acts or practices in the conduct of any trade or commerce.
-Under Kentucky Revised Statute § 367.220, any person who suffers loss of money or property because of methods, acts, or practices declared unlawful by the Kentucky Consumer Protection Act can bring a lawsuit.
+Under Kentucky Revised Statute § 367.220, any person who suffers the loss of money or property because of methods acts, or practices declared unlawful by the Kentucky Consumer Protection Act can bring a lawsuit.
 In such cases, a court can award damages and provide other relief.